 These bars did a little number on me.

-You know those dessert bars that you make with full intentions to bring to chess club or soap making class or your apartment guards, but then you find yourself washing out the empty pan and realizing that you never really shared them?
+You know those dessert bars that you make with full intentions to bring to chess club or soap making class, but then you find yourself washing out the empty pan and realizing that you never really shared them?
 At.
 All?
 That’s these and that person is me.

 - 1 stick butter, unsalted (1/2 cup), softened